germino45/se_project_aroundtheus/README.md

 **Intro**

-This is the third project of the Software Engineer program at Practicum.
-It was created using HTML and CSS, based on the Figma design.
+This is the sixth project of the Software Engineer program at Practicum.
+It was created using HTML, CSS, and JavaScript based on the Figma design.
 This has a responsive layout and was designed to be displayed correctly across all the popular devices.
+This also has dynamic form validation and the ability to change your name and add new cards to the website.

 **Website**